sys-fs/tubes/README.md

 Installing
 ==========

-tubes is configured within tubes.c by changing the values of the server and port variables at compile time.
-OpenSSL is a dependency of tubes; download the devel package from your distro.
+tubes' defaults are configured within tubes.c by changing the values of the server and port variables at compile time.
+OpenSSL is a dependency of tubes;
+download the devel package from your distro.

+To install, cd into the cloned directory and `sudo make install`.

 Custom compiler flags can be appended to the defaults, e.g. `CFLAGS=-fPIC`.